 The Evolution of Digital Imaging

 Every April at NAB in Las Vegas, and September at IBC in Amsterdam I look at all the latest professional video technology, hoping to see real innovation.
-What’s become clear to me is that I’m looking in the wrong place.
+What’s become clear to me in recent years is that I’m looking in the wrong place.
 The imaging technology of tomorrow won’t be developed for these trade shows.
 It won’t take the form of traditional broadcast cameras, camcorders, or even mirrorless compact cameras.

-Sales of traditional photo cameras, especially digital compacts, but also DSLR’s are falling.
+It’s no secret that sales of traditional photo cameras, especially digital compacts, but also DSLR’s are falling.
 Mirrorless cameras are in many ways the pinnacle of large sensor photo (and video) camera technology.
 Stripped of redundant mechanical components, the camera has been simplified to a sensor and software.

 From Hardware to Software

 Digital imaging is all about fidelity.
-For example, the fidelity between the sampled output of an image sensor and physical reality.
-Also, the fidelity of encoded, recorded data to the sampled output of an image sensor.
+For example, the fidelity between the output of an image sensor and physical reality.
+Also, the fidelity of encoded, recorded data to the output of an image sensor.
 An ideal camera system faithfully captures and records light so it can be faithfully reproduced and displayed with minimal perceivable loss.

 All of this assumes that the conversion of light to voltage, and voltage to data in an image sensor sets the absolute upper limit of fidelity.
 In a direct imaging system involving the kind of conventional signal processing that cameras typically employ this is absolutely true.